Welcome to The Full-Bodied Book Club!

 Collective inquiry around what it means to do liberatory work in colonized systems.

-Jackie Abeling, MA, LMFT (she/her) is an approved supervisor for marriage and family therapists and licensed in Washington (#LF61117197) and Minnesota (#2774).
+Jackie Abeling, MA, LMFT (she/her) is an AAMFT-Approved Supervisor licensed in Washington (#LF61117197), Minnesota (#2774), and registered in British Columbia, Canada (#20171267).
 With over 15 years of experience in the mental health field, she is passionate about supporting Associates as they grow and face inevitable challenges in their practices.

 Aware of and constantly examining her privileges, Jackie recognizes the injustices in the mental health field—including the harm she’s perpetuated in being part of a colonized system—and strives to challenge the status quo to better align herself and her practice with her values, and the profession with its healing purpose.
 Learn more